Types of Natural Stone for Home Decoration

 - floor paving

-- facing of fireplace portals, stairs, allocation of zones, registration of arches, niches, etc.
+- cladding of fireplace surrounds and stairs, demarcation of zones, decoration of arches, niches, and so on

 Dolomite